cr1m5onk1ng/nala_platform_golang/README.md

 <a href="https://golang.org/"><img src="https://mpng.subpng.com/20180430/clw/kisspng-go-programming-language-computer-programming-progr-programming-language-5ae6e800efbb03.589382971525082112982.jpg" width="200"/></a>
 <br>

-In combination with the lightning fast [fiber](https://github.com/gofiber/fiber) framework,
+Since I'm already somewhat familiar with Express.js, I opted to use the lightning fast [fiber](https://github.com/gofiber/fiber) framework for the REST endpoints, since its workflow is very similar to that of Express.js.

 The prototype makes use of good old reliable Postgres, although the actual platform will use a mix of SQL for relational data and noSQL for metadata